eChook/documentation/bluetooth-communication/bluetooth-packet-encoding.md

 }
 ```

-If you adapt it to any other languages we would be keen to show the code here!
+If you adapt it to any other languages, we would be keen to show the code here!